 The potential advantages of a DOCA are as follows:

-Should creditors elect or vote to accept a DOCA, the DOCA will ordinarily be executed within 15 business days from the date of the resolution being passed by creditors or unless extended by the Court.
+Should creditors elect or vote to accept a DOCA, the DOCA will ordinarily be executed within 15 business days after the end of the meeting of creditors unless extended by the Court.
 Should the DOCA requirements be complied with the company and its director(s) will avoid liquidation.

 Any parties considering a DOCA should be mindful that common litigation actions usually afforded to creditors under a liquidation scenario such as pursuing insolvent trading, uncommercial transactions, unfair preferences and other voidable dispositions are not pursuable under a DOCA scenario.